Pros and Cons to Using Home Equity Loans to Pay For College

 Some schools are better than others and providing aid.
 Other times, your student can take advantage of part-time work or additional scholarships to pay for school.

 If you’re looking for help figuring out how to pay for college, we’re here for you.
 We have information about which schools are most generous, along with many tips and tricks to make college less expensive.
-For more information, check out our college funding toolkit today!
+For more information, check out our College Data Spreadsheet today!

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE